commitdev/zero-static-site-gatsby/templates/README.md

 Your repository comes with a end-to-end CI/CD pipeline, which includes the following steps:

-1. Checkout
+1. Checkout.
-2. Unit Tests
+2. Unit Tests.
-3. Build for Staging
+3. Build for Staging.
-4. Build for Production
+4. Build for Production.
-5. Deploy Staging
+5. Deploy Staging.
-6. Approval Step
+6. Approval Step.
-7. Deploy Production
+7. Deploy Production.

 The *Deploy* step does a:

+- AWS S3 Bucket Sync.
-- AWS S3 Bucket Sync
+  - this step copies your bundled build in `public` to an AWS S3 Bucket where it it served.
 - Cloudfront Invalidation
+  - this step instructs CloudFront to invalidated any previously cached distributions.

 To learn more about your pipeline checkout your [CircleCi config file](.circleci/config.yml)